Dara Epstein, Executive Director

 After convincing my family that it would be a crying shame to ship me off to law school, I buried myself in case files and documents at Constantine-Cannon, a litigation firm that taught me to cross my t’s and dot my i’s in every which way possible.
 A year later, I became an Account Executive at DDB Worldwide and Kirshenbaum Bond & Partners, where I worked on major advertising campaigns for clients such as Subaru of America, Mohegan Sun, Avon and Wyndham Hotels and Resorts.
 Finding ways to impress our clients by going above and beyond expectations always excited me, but my passion for small business eventually won out and I left to pursue my own venture – my indie-pop band, The Narrative.

-Though my band is doing well and keeps me busy (our music has been placed on MTV and Nickelodeon and we have just recently performed on the 2011 Vans Warped Tour) I joined SmartSitting because I was so impressed with the company and felt I could use my corporate advertising background to help bring the business to the next level.
-The opportunity to work with Lauren, Dara, and Lindsay has been life changing and I cannot envision a future without SmartSitting in it!
-I’m looking forward to finding ways to make SmartSitting better and better every day and enjoy every interaction with the families and babysitters in our network.
+Though my band is doing well and keeps me busy, I joined SmartSitting because I was so impressed with the company and felt I could use my corporate advertising background to help bring the business to the next level.
+I look forward to finding ways to make SmartSitting better and better every day and enjoy every interaction with the families and babysitters in our network.

 Lindsay Cohen, Director of Recruitment